-The Uvalde Lobos will begin District 29-5A volleyball play tomorrow when they travel to southern Bexar County to play the Southside Lady Cardinals.
-Varsity action is set to begin at 6 p.m., while the two sub-varsity games will get underway at 5 p.m.
+The Uvalde Lobos will travel to Hondo Tuesday to play the Hondo Owls in basketball competition.
+Tip-off time for the varsity game is scheduled for 6:30 p.m., while the two sub-varsity games will get underway at 5 p.m.